 While the RYA members will not be obliged to reside in Bucharest, the two regular meetings scheduled each semester, in which the entire members’ assembly will be present, are mandatory for the good functioning of the RYA.
 These two regular meetings will last for 2 days each and will consist of workshops, conferences, lectures, poster sessions, meetings with academics, policy makers, and media specialists, civic action initiatives, or other such academic, outreach, and networking events.
 RYA members outside Bucharest will be supported in finding suitable accommodation if needed.

-Owing to the Stiftung Mercator funding, each RYA member will receive a scholarship of Eur 1000/ per semester.
-There will also be funding of up to Eur 6000 per year available for common projects developed on a competitive basis.
+Owing to the Stiftung Mercator funding, each RYA member will receive research support of Eur 1000/ per semester.
+There will also be funding of up to Eur 6000 per year available for common projects developed by a minimum of 3 RYA members pertaining to different theme groups.
+These funds will be obtained on a competitive basis.
 In September 2020, once the first members are selected, Dr Stanciu will apply for additional funding with the European Commission – through the Marie Curie COFUND scheme.
 This will hopefully increase the funding and will offer the opportunity to develop new projects.
 The RYA members themselves will be encouraged to come up with suggestions and solutions for the development of their independent community.
 In this respect, they will receive advice, upon request, from specialists working for the Humboldt Foundation and the DAAD.